phitsc/farrmru/readme.txt

 Usage
 =====================
 Use the following aliases to give you a list of your most recently used files:
-- mru  : shows a simple menu with the below aliases
+- mru  : Shows a simple menu with the below aliases
-- mrum : shows files in your 'My Recent Documents' (XP) or 'Recent Items' (Vista, but see known issues) folder
+- mrum : Shows files in your 'My Recent Documents' (XP) or 'Recent Items' (Vista, but see known issues) folder
-- mrup : shows files of configured programs, storing their MRU files in the registry
+- mrup : Shows files of configured programs, storing their MRU files in the registry
-- mrua : show a combined list of files out of mrum and mrup
+- mrua : Show a combined list of files out of mrum and mrup
+- mruu : Show files from selected groups only (selectable in the options dialog)

 Use the following modifier keywords to change the search:
 +byname   : Force sorting by name